 In 2 Samuel 6 when the Ark is brought back to Jerusalem verse 14 is phenomenal to imagine - "And David danced before the LORD with all his might, wearing a priestly tunic."
 And David's words in verse 21 are something for you and I to consider in our lives today - "So I am willing to act like a fool in order to show my joy in the LORD."
 Are you willing to act like a food to show your joy in God?
 Have you ever danced before God with all your might?
 Think you ever could?

 New Testament - I love the dialogue today between Thomas and Jesus in John 14 verses 4 & 5 & 6.
 Somehow I didn't quite remember the context of Thomas' question setting up Jesus' profound statement in verse 6.
 Beautiful.
 Jesus starts us off in verse 4 - "And you know where I am going and how to get there.""
 "No, we don't know, Lord," Thomas said.
 "We haven't any idea where you are going, so how can we know the way?"
 Jesus told him, "I am the way, the truth, and the life.
 No one can come to the Father except through me."
 These last two sentences of Jesus' we've probably all heard many times.
 But how often have we asked Thomas' question either to ourselves or to God or to now one in particular - "how can I know the way?"
 Jesus answers this for us perfectly.
+Have you ever felt in your life that you didn't know the way?
 Do you believe that Jesus is the way, the truth, and the life?